OUTERSTATE/content/files/en-us/web/api/web_audio_api/index.md

 There's also a [Basic Concepts Behind Web Audio API](/en-US/docs/Web/API/Web_Audio_API/Basic_concepts_behind_Web_Audio_API) article, to help you understand the way digital audio works, specifically in the realm of the API.
 This also includes a good introduction to some of the concepts the API is built upon.

-Learning coding is like playing cards — you learn the rules, then you play, then you go back and learn the rules again, then you play again.
-So if some of the theory doesn't quite fit after the first tutorial and article, there's an [advanced tutorial](/en-US/docs/Web/API/Web_Audio_API/Advanced_techniques) which extends the first one to help you practice what you've learnt, and apply some more advanced techniques to build up a step sequencer.
+Learning to code is like learning to play a board game — you learn the rules, then you play, then you go back and learn the rules again, then you play again.
+So if some of the theory doesn't quite fit after the first tutorial and article, there's an [advanced tutorial](/en-US/docs/Web/API/Web_Audio_API/Advanced_techniques) which extends the first one to help you practice what you've learned and apply some more advanced techniques to build up a step sequencer.

 We also have other tutorials and comprehensive reference material available that covers all features of the API.
 See the sidebar on this page for more.

-If you are more familiar with the musical side of things, are familiar with music theory concepts, want to start building instruments, then you can go ahead and start building things with the advanced tutorial and others as a guide (the above-linked tutorial covers scheduling notes, creating bespoke oscillators and envelopes, as well as an LFO among other things.)
+If you are more familiar with the musical side of things, with music theory/production concepts, and want to start building instruments, then you can go ahead and start building things with the advanced tutorial and others as a guide (the above-linked tutorial covers scheduling notes, creating bespoke oscillators and envelopes, as well as an LFO among other things).

 If you aren't familiar with the programming basics, you might want to consult some beginner's JavaScript tutorials first and then come back here — see our [Beginner's JavaScript learning module](/en-US/docs/Learn/JavaScript) for a great place to begin.